DaanBrownie/DaanBrownie/README.md

-- 🔭 I’m currently working on [Ignite](https://github.com/Neven-Corp/Ignite)
+- 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C#
-- 👯 I’m looking to collaborate on Ignite
+- 👯 I’m looking to collaborate on nothing
-- 💬 Ask me about Ignite
+- 💬 Ask me about nothing
 - 📫 How to reach me: Github Issues
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I really like project IDX from google